 Bangkok Gay Saunas & Cruising Bars

-Chakran Sauna – Located in Phaya Tai close to the BTS Ari Skytrain Station, this is an upscale gay sauna sporting an impressive sun terrace with skyscraper view.
+Chakran Sauna – located in Phaya Tai close to the BTS Ari Skytrain Station, this is an upscale gay sauna sporting an impressive sun terrace with skyscraper view.
 It also offers small saunas, various steam rooms, jacuzzi, swimming pool, a sun terrace, private cabins, a gym, and a restaurant and bar on site.
 Recently they have also opened a BDSM room and the ‘Chinko Room' – a “secret room” where different “eccentric” activities take place each week according to their website.
 Peak times are weeknight evenings or weekends from 3pm.

-Heaven Sauna – this sauna is a bit of a hidden gem tucked away up on the fourth floor of Bis building behind a furniture shop.
+Heaven Sauna – this sauna is a bit of a sexy hidden gem on the fourth floor of Bis building behind a furniture shop.
 It´s worth the effort to find though if you´re looking for a laidback vibe that is popular with bears and admirers.
 They offer wet and dry saunas, a maze, private cabins, sun terrace with jacuzzi as well as a gym, bar and even have a restaurant.

-R3 Sauna – Described as a luxury gay sauna for all the gay community, this sauna can be found in Ratchada Soi3 – a busy business district which is popular with expats.
+R3 Sauna – described as a luxury gay sauna for all the gay community, this sauna can be found in Ratchada Soi3 – a busy business district which is popular with expats.
 Especially busy at the weekends and holds special on-site events aimed at both foreign visitors and locals alike.R3 also owns a few different saunas around Bangkok such as Sauna Mania, which has a slightly grittier feel and can be found right up in Silom.

 Gay Events in Bangkok